-The Twin Cities Archives Round Table is pleased to announce the fifth annual Minnesota Archives Symposium (MAS).
-MAS is a local educational and networking opportunity opportunity for archivists, librarians, records managers, curators and other information professionals.
+The Twin Cities Archives Round Table is pleased to announce the seventh annual Minnesota Archives Symposium (MAS).
+MAS is a local educational and networking opportunity for archivists, librarians, records managers, curators and other information professionals.
 We seek to broaden opportunities to share knowledge and insights among peers at a local level.
-The Symposium will be held on Monday, November 14th at the Elmer L. Andersen Library at the University of Minnesota.
+The Symposium will be held on Monday, November 4th at the Spring Lake Park/Blaine/Mounds View Fire Station #3.

-This year’s topic will be: Archives in Conversation
+This year’s topic will be: Challenges in the Archives

 Call for Participants:

 Save the Date!!!
-The Minnesota Archives Symposium will be held at the Elmer L. Andersen Library at the University of Minnesota on Monday, November 14th.
-Registration is FREE, but we will ask that participants register their intent to attend soon.
+The Minnesota Archives Symposium will be held at the Spring Lake Park/Blaine/Mounds View Fire Station #3 on Monday, November 4th.
+Registration is FREE, but we will ask that participants register their intent to attend.
 Look for more details on registering for this event on the TCART listserv and website.